Military Advocate General: School of Military Law

 The School of Military Law responsibility extends to training and accrediting officers to be able to adjudicate disciplinary hearings for soldiers ("disciplinary officers").
 The School of Military Law trains all officers in the IDF to become "disciplinary officers", and conducts specialized training for senior officers and officers who are appointed to adjudicate special offences.

-The School of Military Law also provides ongoing instruction and advice to commanders and soldiers with respect to disciplinary proceedings, among others, through a designated call center.
+The School of Military Law provides ongoing instruction and advice to commanders and soldiers with respect to disciplinary proceedings, among others, through a designated call center.
 The School of Military Law provides regular advice to commanders regarding their authorities and particular disciplinary proceedings.
-The School of Military Law also provides information to soldiers regarding their rights and provides them with the option to ask questions regarding their particular disciplinary proceedings.
+The School of Military Law provides information to soldiers regarding their rights and provides them with the option to ask questions regarding their particular disciplinary proceedings.

 The School of Military Law coordinates the supervision of disciplinary proceedings in the IDF on behalf of the Deputy Military Advocate General.
 The School of Military Law assists the Deputy Military Advocate General in examining claims by soldiers with respect to the standard of the disciplinary proceedings conducted against them, and to deal with cases that require intervention, including invalidating proceedings or ordering a new hearing.
 This is all done in accordance with the authority conferred to the Deputy Military Advocate General pursuant to Military Justice Law.

 The School of Military Law arranges filing requests for pardons or sentence mitigation by soldiers to the President of the State of Israel.
 In this context, the School of Military Law handles such requests by soldiers convicted in the Military Courts, and assists a committee headed by the Chief Education Officer, which considers requests to expunge the criminal records of soldiers who were convicted prior to his or her enlistment in the IDF.

 The School of Military Law operates the Secretariat of the Military Committee for Sentencing Review.
 This committee, headed by a military judge, is authorized to reduce a soldier's prison sentence, as per considerations provided in the law, which include the soldier's behavior during his or her term in prison, the chances for the soldier's rehabilitation, as well as other unique military considerations.

-List of Chief Military Advocate Generals
+List of chief military advocates general

-Following is a list of the Chief Military Advocate Generals of Israel.
+Following is a list of the chief military advocates general of Israel.
 Before the position was created, the head of the IDF's justice division—called the military prosecution—was Avraham Gorali.